slick/slick.github.com/community/index.md

 Please use the [issue tracker](http://github.com/slick/slick/issues) at GitHub to report bugs and issues.

+## Project Plan

+You can find our [project plan](https://www.assembla.com/spaces/typesafe-slick/milestones) and work items at Assembla.

 ## Get Involved

 Even better than bug reports and feature requests are patches and pull